decred/dcrwallet/rpc/documentation/api.md

 - `FailedPrecondition`: Wallet has not been loaded.

-- `FailedPrecondition`: An invalid voting address was used.
+- `InvalidArgument`: An invalid voting address was used.

-- `FailedPrecondition`: An invalid pool address was used.
+- `InvalidArgument`: An invalid pool address was used.

 - `InvalidArgument`: A negative balance to maintain given.